Ramblers Scotland Strategic Committee

 Apart from walking with his local group, Mike’s twenty-five years + association with the Ramblers has been liberally dotted with active volunteering of various sorts.
 From leading walks to Chairing his local Group, undertaking footpath repair work, sitting on Local Access Forums, being Area treasurer and representing his Area at both Scottish and GB National Councils he has a good insight into the workings of the organisation at all levels.
 Mike successfully ran a small business for many years involving general, technical, personnel and financial management.
 He has several volunteering roles for charities in his local community.
 Mike has many transferable skills that he brings to his role as treasurer for RSSC.

-Jacqui Thomson, ordinary member
+Jacqui Thomson, vice-convener

 Jacqui brings a wealth of knowledge on strategic design and application across corporate and charity sectors.
 She is heavily involved in her local group from walk leadership, designing the walks programme to committee work.
 Jacqui is keen to support the Ramblers objectives in Equity, Diversity and Inclusion and to develop ideas for addressing the barriers faced in getting outdoors.
 She has filmed several promotional videos in support of Introductory Walks and Walk Leadership.